haddocking/haddocking.github.io/education/disvis-webserver/index.md

  gives the possibility to change the level and load the corresponding set of images.
 * `Accessible Complexes`: Summary of the statistics for complexes consistent with at least N number of restraints.
 Statistics are displayed for the N levels, N being the total number of restraints provided in the restraints file (here `restraints.txt`)
-* `z-Score`: For each restraint provided as input, a z-Score, as a indication of how likely the restraint is a false-positive, is provided.
-The higher the score, the most likely a restraint might be a false-positive.
-Putative false-positive restraints are highlighted if there was no complexes found to be consistent with a certain number of restraints provided.
-If DisVis found complexes consistent with all restraints provided, z-Score will be displayed as an indication but cannot be used to discriminate true- and false-positive restraints and should be then ignored.
+* `z-Score`: For each restraint provided as input, a z-Score, as a indication of how likely the restraint is a false positive, is provided.
+The higher the score, the most likely a restraint might be a false positive.
+Putative false positive restraints are highlighted if there was no complexes found to be consistent with a certain number of restraints provided.
+If DisVis found complexes consistent with all restraints provided, z-Score will be displayed as an indication but cannot be used to discriminate true- and false positive restraints and should be then ignored.
 * `Violations`: The table in this sections shows how often a specific restraint is violated for complexes consistent with a number of restraints.
-The higher the violation fraction of a specific restraint, the more likely it is to be a false-positive.
+The higher the violation fraction of a specific restraint, the more likely it is to be a false positive.
 Column 1 shows the number of consistent restraints N, while each following column indicates the violation fractions of a specific restraint for complexes consistent with at least N restraints.
 Each row thus represents the fraction of all complexes consistent with at least N restraints that violated a particular restraint.
 As for z-Scores, if complexes have